 Last month we shared our top 6 choices for the craziest insects in the United States, and this post shares 6 more.
 Not all of these are found in the Midwest, and most of them are common in the southern portion of the United States.
 However, if you do see one of these pests, proceed with caution and contact a professional to protect your home and property.

-Anopheles Mosquitos are a genus of mosquito that are the primary transmitters of malaria.
-Although it is very uncommon for them to transmit Malaria in the United States, there have been over 60 cases of locally transmitted Malaria in the United States since the 1950s.
-They are a relatively small threat, with most people just receiving an itchy bite, but they do have the capability to transmit malaria, different than other genus’ of mosquitos.
+Anopheles mosquitos are a genus of mosquito that are the primary transmitters of malaria.
+Although it is very uncommon for them to transmit malaria in the United States, there have been over 60 cases of locally transmitted malaria in the United States since the 1950s.
+They are a relatively small threat, with most people just receiving an itchy bite, but they are the only genera of mosquito that can infect people with malaria.

 The Puss Caterpillar is the larva of the Southern Flannel Moth, and one of the most venomous caterpillars in the United States.
 They are found along the south and southeast portions of the United States, living in oak, elm, and wild plum trees, as well as other garden plants such as ivy and rose.
 In larval form, they are about 1” in length with long, curly hair covering the entire body.
 They have spines along their body that cause a painful sting and reaction if touched, which can radiate throughout near parts of the body and cause numbing, pain, and tingling.
 Adult moths are small, but retain fur on their bodies, which gives them the “flannel moth” name.